MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsComplianceRecordingPolicy.md

 ### -Identity
 Unique identifier to be assigned to the new Teams compliance recording policy.

-Use the "global" Identity if you wish to assign this policy to the entire tenant.
+Use the "Global" Identity if you wish to assign this policy to the entire tenant.

 ```yaml
 Type: XdsIdentity